mozilla-rally/rally-web-platform/README.md

 # Rally Web Platform

 This repository contains the code needed to build the Rally Web Platform.

+Mozilla Rally is a program that allows you to donate your browsing data to help us understand the Web, how people interact with it, and how people use their browsers
+(see [this Mozilla Blog post](https://blog.mozilla.org/en/mozilla/take-control-over-your-data-with-rally-a-novel-privacy-first-data-sharing-platform/) for more information).
-Mozilla Rally is an opt-in data collection platform.
+Participation in Mozilla Rally is strictly voluntary.

 The Rally Web Platform consists of:

 - A static website, built with Svelte.
 - A storage and authentication backend, powered by Firebase.
-- One or more WebExtensions which collect and submit user browsing data.
+- One or more studies (implemented as WebExtensions) which collect and submit user browsing data.

-The website is used to create/log in to a Rally account, and allows users to log in from one or more WebExtensions to configure what data may be collected.
+The website is used to create/log in to a Rally account, and to join and leave studies.
+Studies must be installed from the appropriate browser store (addons.mozilla.org, Chrome Web Store, etc).

-WebExtensions are built from the [Rally Study Template](https://github.com/mozilla-rally/study-template).
+Study extensions are based on the [Rally Study Template](https://github.com/mozilla-rally/study-template).

 ## Requirements